danielaschauer/homework1/README.md

 # homework1
 This is the first homework.

+At the beginning of the exercise the README was updated and the Apache license was inserted.
+Afterwards a function and a corresponding function check were inserted.

    Copyright [2020] [Daniel Aschauer]

    Licensed under the Apache License, Version 2.0 (the "License");